devinkr/js-dom/readme.md

 What are these properties?
 What is the difference between children and child Nodes?
 What kinds of nodes do you see stored in these properties?

 Think about these questions and explore the above list of properties.
-Prepare a demo to showcase how to access these and what the different options tell you.

 **4. Content**